rasilvap/conversion-numbers-to-words/README.md

 # Run the API Locally

 To run it locally you must follow these three steps:

+Clone the app and in the terminal go to the root directory with the command: ```cd conversion-numbers-to-words```.

 In the terminal, located in the root directory (conversion-numbers-to-words) run ```mvn clean install```